coffee2code/single-category-permalink/readme.txt

 * Change: Change default redirect HTTP status code from 302 to 301.
 * Change: Default `WP_TESTS_DIR` to `/tmp/wordpress-tests-lib` rather than erroring out if not defined via environment variable.
 * Change: Enable more error output for unit tests.
+* Change: Note compatibility through WP 4.7+.
+* Change: Remove support for WordPress older than 4.6 (should still work for earlier versions back to WP 1.5)
 * Change: Update copyright date (2017).

 = 2.1.2 (2016-03-29) =